Blue Community Team of Leaders in Sustainability

 He is a One Planet Living Future-maker, the leader of the Ecotones and a certified Project Management for Sustainable Development practitioner.
 He has an M.A. in Global Sustainability with a focus on the Food-Energy-Water Nexus, Sustainable Tourism and Eco-Entrepreneurship.

-Louis Zunguze is the USF Patel College of Global Sustainability Coastal Sustainability Coordinator Principal of The PTL Group, Inc. a consulting company specializing in sustainable community and regional planning.
+Louis Zunguze is the Director of Planning & Community Development and Principal of The PTL Group, Inc. a consulting company specializing in sustainable community and regional planning.
 Louis has over 25 years of international experience - Southern and West Africa (Harare, Zimbabwe and Accra, Ghana); Europe (London, UK); and North America (Kent and Cleveland, Ohio; Atlanta Metropolitan area, Georgia; Salt Lake City Metropolitan area, Utah; Tampa Bay and Orlando Metropolitan areas, Florida).

 Nan Summers is one of Walt Disney World’s cultural and eco-tourism educational pioneers, including co-founder of the Disney Seminar business while leading professional development for the Imagineering design team during the building of Disney’s Epcot Theme Park.
 Throughout twenty-three years with the Disney organization, she launched, branded, and marketed more than 50 projects, including master planned communities, resort hotels, new businesses and initiatives impacting 56,000 employees.